✦ Updated for the 2026 ATAR cycle

 WACE · Calculated by TISC

-The Western Australian Certificate of Education assesses students through external exams and school-based assessments in ATAR, General and Foundation courses.
+The Western Australian Certificate of Education assesses students through external exams and school-based assessments across ATAR, General, and Foundation course pathways.

 Tasmania (TAS)

 The Tasmanian Certificate of Education offers Level 2, 3, and 4 courses.
-Level 3 and 4 courses contribute to ATAR, with external exams worth 50% of results.
+Your best 5 scaled Level 3/4 results, drawn from up to two years of senior secondary study, form your TE Score.

 ACT (Australian Capital Territory)